ROHHAD: Hypoventilation

 Symptoms of hypoventilation and breathing malfunctions typically present after the rapid weight gain.
 Some patients may initially develop obstructive sleep apnea, which is common in obese children.
 Obstructive sleep apnea is the most common form of sleep apnea, and causes breathing to abruptly stop and begin again during sleep.
 This is caused by throat muscles relaxing during sleep and blocking the airway, and is typically noticed as patients will snore loudly throughout the night.
 Every patient diagnosed with ROHHAD develops alveolar hypoventilation, regardless of whether they presented with sleep apnea.
 Alveolar hypoventilation is a condition in which patients have very low blood oxygen levels and shallow breathing.
 In healthy patients, when blood oxygen levels are low, the brain sends a signal to breathe and bring more oxygen to the blood.
 In ROHHAD patients, this reaction does not occur.
-This condition is usually only present during sleep, however in more severely affected patients shallow breathing may continue throughout the day.
+This condition is usually only present during sleep.
+However, in more severely affected patients, shallow breathing may continue throughout the day.
 Hypoventilation can go unnoticed until cardiopulmonary arrest, which is why ROHHAD has the potential to be a fatal disease.
-Ventilatory support is required for patients during sleep, however it is only needed during waking hours for those most severely affected (about 50% of patients).
+Ventilatory support is required for patients during sleep, but it is only needed during waking hours for those most severely affected (about 50% of patients).

 Autonomic Dysfunction

 Autonomic dysfunction refers to the autonomic nervous system, which is responsible for regulating internal processes without conscious intervention.
 This may involve abnormalities in cardiac rhythm, temperature regulation, digestion, and eye movements.
 Not all ROHHAD patients will experience all of these symptoms, however they will have at least some of these issues.
-Examples of autonomic dysfunction include hyperthermia, hypothermia, pupillary dysfunction, strabismus, chronic constipation, and chronic diarrhea.
+Examples of autonomic dysfunction include hyperthermia, hypothermia, pupillary dysfunction, strabismus, and chronic constipation/diarrhea.

 Neuroendocrine tumors

 Approximately 40% of ROHHAD patients will develop tumors originating in the neural crest.
-These tumors are typically classified as ganglioneuroma or ganglioneuroblastomas.
+These tumors are typically classified as ganglioneuromas or ganglioneuroblastomas.
 These tumors are not believed to significantly worsen or contribute to the prognosis of ROHHAD.
 It was suggested that ROHHAD be renamed ROHHADNET in order to include these tumors in the diagnostic criteria, but this has only been adopted for patients who develop these tumors.

 Behavioral issues

-Some children diagnosed with ROHHAD may also present with behavioral disorders and/or intellectual disability, however this is believed to be a result of low oxygen levels secondary to hypoventilation during childhood development.
+Some children diagnosed with ROHHAD may also present with behavioral disorders and/or intellectual disability.
+However, this is believed to be a result of low oxygen levels secondary to hypoventilation during childhood development.
 The later ROHHAD is diagnosed, the greater the risk for behavioral problems due to hypoxia from hypoventilation or during cardiopulmonary arrest.